 In 2014, a 2,000 square foot office space was added in a nearby building.
 In May of 2015 a 30,000 square foot fabrication shop with a 10,000 square foot covered loading and staging area was completed.

 In December of 2015 we expanded our equipment line with the BySprint Fiber 6000 laser, complete with the ByTrans high-speed material loading/unloading system.
 The BySprint Fiber 6000 laser is an Eco-Friendly machine which allows for lower maintenance costs.
 Adding this reliable and robust resource to our facility allows us to remain a solid source for the supply chain of many customers nationwide.

 Where We're Going

-Today, NWT is running two shifts, five days a week, and employs 89 people.
+Today, NWT is running two shifts, five days a week, and employs over 100 people.
 NWT has acquired the latest in advanced technology and has developed the resources necessary to exceed its customer's expectations.
 NWT devotes substantial resources to support and continuously develop these competitive advantages.
 Meeting customers’ needs is our number one priority.